autumnjava/personnummer-verifier/readme.md

-## Regex test
+## Social-security number verification
 <hr>

-This app would allow user to "login" if correct social-security number is entered.
-Note that it also checks if the date is correct.
+This app would allow user to "log in" if correct social-security number is entered.
+The Luhn algorithm is not used in this example.

 Allowed formats:
 * YYYYMMDD-XXXX